Get your career off to a fantastic start with our 10 week paid internship in Customer Solutions.

 Within the Customer Solutions pathway, we have two distinct internship options.
 You can apply to either our Commercial Banking or our Structured Finance programme.

-On both programmes, you’ll be rewarded with a salary of £21,500 pro rata, depending on location.
+On both programmes, we’ll reward you with a salary of £21,500 pro rata, depending on location.

 Both internships offer a great opportunity to: